 Where to Stay in Quebec City: Best Areas & Hotels

-The Vieux Port/Montcalm (Old Port) neighborhood on the northern edge of the city center is a more relaxed area, ideal for people-watching and strolling from shop to shop, and the Haute-Ville neighborhood on the southern side is a lovely theater district with several museums, boutiques, and sights.
+The Vieux Port/Montcalm (Old Port) neighborhood on the northern edge of the city center is a more relaxed area, ideal for people-watching and strolling from shop to shop, and has some great family hotels, while the Haute-Ville neighborhood on the southern side is a lovely theater district with several museums, boutiques, and sights.

-Where to Stay for Luxury
+Where to Stay in Quebec City for Luxury

 Sitting in a perfect spot by a park overlooking the river, Auberge Saint-Antoine is a unique mix of the old and new, with modern furnishings juxtaposed with its rustic, exposed stone walls and original wood plank flooring.
-The hotel itself is like a museum, displaying artifacts from the property in both public areas and private rooms, and it is located next door to the renowned Musee de la Civilisation.
+The hotel itself is like a museum, displaying artifacts from the property in both public areas and private rooms, and it is located next door to the renowned Musée de la Civilisation.

 Located a few blocks to the north on Rue Saint-Paul, in the less-touristy Vieux Port area, the Hotel Le Germain Quebec is surrounded by boutiques and antique shops.
 The elegantly modern rooms have views of the river or the old town, and the hotel offers full services, including a fitness center, complimentary breakfast, and room service.

 For those who enjoy being in the center of lively tourist activity, the Hotel Manoir Victoria sits among dozens of restaurants and shops and is within easy walking distance to many Old Quebec City attractions, including the Basilique Cathedrale.

 The Hilton Quebec, which is conveniently located next to the Parliament Building, offers the use of an exclusive lounge to occupants of the Executive Suites.
 Rooms are exceptionally spacious, with views that look out over the city and the many surrounding parks, including the Parc de l'Esplanade.
 This clean, modern hotel has full amenities and services, including a heated outdoor pool and sun deck, which are open year-round.

-The small boutique hotel Chateau Fleur de Lys - L'HOTEL has stylish but homey rooms with an unexpected but attractive selection of art and furniture chosen for each.
+The small boutique Hôtel Nomad - l'esprit de curiosite has stylish but homey rooms with an unexpected but attractive selection of art and furniture chosen for each.
 The owners are happy to cater to families, and the hotel's location in the heart of Old Quebec City, across from Parc du Cavalier-du-Moulin and close to the Citadel, makes it ideal for sightseeing.

-Where to Stay on a Budget
+Where to Stay in Quebec City on a Budget

 Just one block from the Citadel and close to Winter Carnival activities, Le Chateau de Pierre is a reliable budget hotel in the Old City.
 Each room is decorated with its own personality and many have excellent views of Château Frontenac.